gioiliop7/CovidGR-DiscordBot/README.md

 # CovidGR-DiscordBot

 Covid-GR Discord bot is a bot built in Node.js and gives stastistics and information about Covid-19 in Greece.
+The language of the bot answers is in Greek.

 ## Clone the project